 The deity was moved to Jaipur when the temple was attacked in 18th CE.
 This is the same Vigraha that is now worshiped 7 times a day in the royal temple of Govind Dev Ji in Jaipur.

 Sri Rangnathji Mandir – South Indian Temple

 This temple will immediately transport you to Tamil Nadu with its tall and colorful Gopurams.
-Built-in mid-19th CE, this temple tells us about the coming together of devotees of Sri Krishna from all over India.
+Built in mid-19th CE, this temple tells us about the coming together of devotees of Sri Krishna from all over India.
 Inside the temple premises, you are literally ported to south India with the architecture.
-Gopurams though have a local architecture with Jharokhas and ornate parapets.
+Gopurams though have local architecture with Jharokhas and ornate parapets.

 The temple celebrates the Car festival like they do in South India.
 The priests here too are as rude as they are in Tamil Nadu.

 It was built by the 3 wealthy Seths of Mathura – Lakshmichand Seth, Radhakrishna Seth, and Govinddas Seth.

 This temple was built by the founder of the Sri Radhavallabh Sampradaya Goswami, Harivansh Mahaprabhu who is regarded as the incarnation of Lord Krishna’s flute.
 The temple was one of the most lively temples I visited, where live music was being played.
 People were dancing and Holi was being played.